craigfay/changelog/README.md

 # Jan 20, 2020
 * In vim, use `:%s/search/replace/g` to globally find/replace.
+* In vim, you can use [visual block mode](https://stackoverflow.com/questions/1676632/whats-a-quick-way-to-comment-uncomment-lines-in-vim) to quickly comment/uncomment lines.

 # Jan 17, 2020
 * In vim, use `:sp <filename>` to split the window horizontally, or `:vsp <filename>` for a vertical split.
 From vim's file explorer, you can just use `v` when your cursor is over a file.
 This is one of the most helpful commands for multitasking in vim without multiple windows.